ksenia-vyushkova/YandexSpellerSoapTestsKseniiaViushkova/README.md

 # YandexSpellerSoapTestsKseniiaViushkova

-Output from test cases launch can be found at %project-tile-name%_soapui-results
+Output from test cases launch can be found at %project-file-name%_soapui-results